The biggest fundraising time of the year for most nonprofits inexorably approaches.

 Monthly donors renew at an average 80-90% rate vs. a 46% rate for annual givers (see Fundraising Effectiveness Project and Network for Good research).
 Therefore, your goal over time should be to make giving to you on a recurrent basis the norm, rather than the exception.
 Begin by making it easy and attractive.
 Spotlight monthly giving everywhere:

 - On your online donation page (see this example with a simple checkbox to convert your gift to monthly, from Healthier Colorado)

 7. Promote Tribute Giving

 Being donor-centered means helping your supporters whenever you can.
 During the holidays, many folks are thinking about making gifts to friends and family.
-You can make it easy for them by offering the option of a check-off box to indicate they’d like their gift to be made in honor or memory of loved ones.
+Since shopping and in-person gift unwrapping will be limited this year by the pandemic, you can make it easy (and safe!) for them by offering the option of a check-off box to indicate they’d like their gift to be made in honor or memory of loved ones.

 Here’s an example from Outdoor Alliance that also includes the option of sending an e-card.